Identity Theft is one of the fastest-growing crimes in the World

 - Destroy all unused pre-approved credit card and loan applications.
 The mailbox thief only has to fill them out and redirect the return address to start using your credit

 - Minimize exposure of your drivers’ license number, date of birth, social security number, and credit card numbers.
-If the numbers are requested for check cashing purposes, ask if the business has alternative options such as such as using a check-cashing card
+If the numbers are requested for check-cashing purposes, ask if the business has alternative options such as using a check-cashing card

 - Safeguard your credit, debit, and ATM card receipts and shred them before disposing of them